Floessie/frt/README.md

 There are two kinds of semaphores:
 1. Binary semaphores, which only remember if they were posted but not how often.
 This is often sufficient and the default for a `frt::Semaphore`.
 2. Counting semaphores, that remember how often they were posted so that the waiting task can proceed exactly that many times without blocking.
-Such a semaphore is created by passing `true` to the constructor.
+Such a semaphore is created by passing `true` to the constructor:

 ```c++
 frt::Semaphore my_binary_semaphore;